 - With low-bandwidth connections, blocking images allows the client to decide whether a particular image warrants the time and bandwidth required to download it.

-Luckily, there is a way to reach your subscriber with your email campaign while looking at once compelling and flawless.
+Luckily, there is a way for your email campaigns to look compelling and flawless when they reach your subscriber.
 That’s our Inline Images feature!

 Inline Images for perfect-looking email campaigns